mohabusama/pyguacamole/README.md

 ## Notes

-PyGuacamole is released under the [MIT License](https://raw.githubusercontent.com/mohabusama/pyguacamole/master/LICENSE) and is based on the initial effort by folks at Rescale [django-guacamole](https://github.com/rescale/django-guacamole) project.
+PyGuacamole is released under the [MIT License](https://raw.githubusercontent.com/mohabusama/pyguacamole/master/LICENSE) and is based on the initial effort by Rescale [django-guacamole](https://github.com/rescale/django-guacamole) project.